#1 Ranked Children’s Hospital by U.S. News & World Report

-Boston Children's Hospital Neighborhood Partnerships holds several trainings each year that are designed to introduce participants to the Break Free from Depression curriculum and be trained on how to facilitate it in their school setting.
+Boston Children's Hospital Neighborhood Partnerships holds free trainings each year designed to introduce participants to the Break Free from Depression curriculum and be trained on how to facilitate it in their school setting.
 Participants will also learn about adolescent depression and suicide as a public health concern and how to identify warning signs in their students.
+Upon completion of the training, participants receive a copy of the curriculum as well as follow up consultation and support.

 This training is tailored towards high school personnel and/or community health providers partnered with high schools who are focused on health services such as social workers, psychologists, guidance counselors, pupil adjustment counselors, school nurses, other mental health professionals, health teachers, and other staff.

-For more information, please contact Molly Jordan, LICSW at: firstname.lastname@example.org
+For more information, please contact Karen Capraro at firstname.lastname@example.org

 Thank you for your interest!